Geldflamme365/Geldflamme365/README.md

 clear structure, no unnecessary complexity, and interfaces that take the user seriously.
 Right now I'm into web development, APIs, automation, and self-hosting.

-i love building openSource and contribuing to the communities i'm in :)
+I love building openSource and contribuing to the communities i'm in :)

 - Building **[MTG Remasurium](https://mtg-remasurium.t-ackeret-inf24.workers.dev/)** — a Magic: The Gathering card finder with collection sync on Cloudflare
 - Digging into backends, databases and edge deployment